Health tips for heart mind and body

 - Applying coconut oil on the skin helps its connective tissues remain strong and prevents wrinkles

-- Coconut oil lowers cholesterol levels and risk of heart disease.
+- Coconut oil lowers cholesterol levels and the risk of heart disease.

 - It is a great grooming product as well for the skin and hair

-- Dates contain organic sulfur, which help in the reduction of allergic reactions and seasonal allergies.
+- Dates contain organic sulfur, which helps in the reduction of allergic reactions and seasonal allergies.

 - Dates contain magnesium, which helps reduce blood pressure